michaeluno/amazon-auto-links/readme.txt

 - Improved the performance of the auto-insert functionality.
 - Added the `Max Image Size for Similar Product Thumbnails` and `Max number of Similar Products` unit options.
 - Added the `%meta%` variable to the Item Format unit option.
-- Added the `%similar_products%` variable to the Item Format unit option.
+- Added the `%similar_product%` variable to the Item Format unit option.
 - Added the Unit Options Converter in the Tools page.
 - Added the `%content%` variable for the full product description to the Item Format unit option.
 - Added the RSS Content Tag option that lets the user decide whether a complete product output should be in the `<description>` tag or the `<content>` tag in the feed.